Paris School of Economics

 The Paris School of Economics (PSE; French: École d'économie de Paris) is a French research institute in the field of economics.
 It offers MPhil, MSc, and PhD level programmes in various fields of theoretical and applied economics, including macroeconomics, econometrics, political economy and international economics.

-PSE is a brainchild of the École des Hautes Études en Sciences Sociales (EHESS, where the students are enrolled primarily), the École Normale Supérieure, the École des Ponts and University of Paris 1 Pantheon-Sorbonne, and it is physically located on the ENS campus of Jourdan in the 14th arrondissement of Paris.
-It was founded in 2006 as a coalition of universities and grandes écoles to unify high-level research in economics across French academia, and was first presided by economist Thomas Piketty.
-Since its foundation it has gained a certain amount of academic weight, and according to a ranking released by project RePEc in May 2020, it was ranked as the fifth-best university-level economics department in the world and first in Europe.
-Paris School of Economics' ranking has consistently risen since it was listed on the rankings on RePEc.
+PSE is a brainchild of the École des hautes études en sciences sociales (EHESS, where the students are enrolled primarily), École normale supérieure · PSL (ENS), the École des ponts and University Paris 1 Panthéon-Sorbonne.
+It is physically located on the ENS-PSL Jourdan campus, in the 14th arrondissement of Paris.
+It was founded in 2006 as a coalition of grandes écoles, a university and an école normale supérieure to unify high-level research in economics across French academia, and was first presided by economist Thomas Piketty.

 Status

 Created in December 2006, the Paris School of Economics has the status of fondation reconnue d’utilité publique (a Public interest foundation).
 This status allows PSE to draw on both public and private funding.

-PSE is one of the "Fondation de Coopération Scientifique" (Scientific Research Foundations), a new type of foundation created by the Government to develop centres of excellence in France.
+PSE is a "Fondation de Coopération scientifique" (Scientific Research Foundation), a new type of foundation created by the French government to develop centres providing national excellence.
 Scientific Research Foundations operate according to the same rules as Public interest foundations.